Months of QA, completed in hours with OwlityAI.

 Step 3: Use AI-powered tools for real-time feedback

-QA becomes really autonomous only after integration with the CI/CD pipeline.
+CI/CD testing integration is key to enabling AI QA — making sure every commit is instantly validated and bugs are caught before deployment.
 The key idea is to break down one big testing process into several smaller ones and put them in every development stage.

 OwlityAI, for instance, analyzes each code commit to spot defects, performance regressions, and security vulnerabilities in real time.
-Such check-ins at every stage diminish delays typical for traditional batch testing and ensure that feedback loops are fast.
+These check-ins enable real-time QA feedback, allowing teams to address issues immediately and avoid delays.

 Integration mechanism: